huonw/huonw.github.io/_posts/2026-04-21-gell-mann-aimnesia.md

 This contrast is stark: do I really think AI is barely-competent at software engineering, but somehow a travel/finance/Cantonese/... genius?
 Not when I actually think about it, but it's easy to get distracted and forget to transfer the experience across domains.

-I have to remind myself to distrust the slick writing, using all the 'slow' type thinking I can: "I'd expect to have found many errors if this was some software engineering question so far", "what sounds suspicious", "how can I verify this", "are there internal inconsistencies", and writing this post espousing this opinion publicly.
+I have to remind myself to distrust the slick writing, using all the 'slow' type thinking I can: "I'd expect to have found many errors if this was some software engineering question", "what sounds suspicious", "how can I verify this", "are there internal inconsistencies", and writing this post espousing this opinion publicly.

 {% include comments.html c=page.comments h=page.hashtags %}